QData/TextAttack/README.md

-#### Built-in Models
+#### Built-in Models and Datasets

 TextAttack also comes built-in with models and datasets.
 Our command-line interface will automatically match the correct dataset to the correct model.
-We include various pre-trained models for each of the nine [GLUE](https://gluebenchmark.com/) tasks, as well as some common datasets for classification, translation, and summarization.
+We include 82 different (Oct 2020) pre-trained models for each of the nine [GLUE](https://gluebenchmark.com/) tasks, as well as some common datasets for classification, translation, and summarization.

 A list of available pretrained models and their validation accuracies is available at